MDS160902/183-csp/README.md

 In Web Apps there are often different kind of groups who have different kind of Access Permissions on Data or parts of the application.
 Such as „admins“, „normal users“ or „audits“.
 A „normal user“ is not allowed to login as an admin and doesn’t has the same permissions as an admin.

 #### What could work?
-If a user has a URL from an admin page, he could theoretically reach the page without having to identify himself, beacuse we dont have an Access Control
+If a user has a URL from an admin page, he could theoretically reach the page without having to identify himself, beacuse we dont have an role-based Access Control

 #### What did work?
-Everything worked, because we do not have an Access Control.
-To prevent Broken Access Control we could of course build a strong Access Control.
+Everything worked.
+We do have an Access Control but its not role-based.
+To prevent Broken Access Control we could do a few things.
+First of all we should create a role-based Acces control.
 On top oft that we could use the "Principle of least privilege".
 With this we give the minimum of time and functionalities to this particular user.

 ### Cryptographic Failures aka Sensitive Data Exposures
 #### Description
 Hackers want to expose data.
 They use different kind of attacks to do that.
 A website has often a few Pages.
-If one of these pages doesn’t has sensitive data, they are sometimes encrypted with HTTP.
-So its easier to expose Data from this website
+If one of these pages doesn’t has sensitive data, they are sometimes encrypted with HTTP instead of TLS fr example.
+So its easier to expose Data from this website.

 #### What could work?
 We dont have an SSL Certificat - we transfer all user data via http.
 Sensitive Data could be exposed.